Capital Bikeshare: Launch

 The new service launched in September 2010 with 400 bicycles at 49 stations.
 Shortly thereafter, in January 2011, SmartBike DC ceased operations.

 Planning and implementation costs for Capital Bikeshare totaled $5 million, with additional first-year operating costs of US$2.3 million for 100 stations.
 The District's share of planning, implementation and first-year operating costs was partially financed by a $6 million grant by the United States Department of Transportation.
-Arlington County's operating cost share of the plan was $835,000 for the first year, funded by public contributions including a grant from the Virginia Department of Rail and Public Transportation as well as subsidies from Arlington County Transportation, Crystal City Business Improvement District, and the Potomac Yard Transportation Management Association.
+Arlington County's operating cost share of the plan was $835,000 for the first year, funded by public contributions including a grant from the Virginia Department of Rail and Public Transportation and subsidies from Arlington County Transportation, Crystal City Business Improvement District, and the Potomac Yard Transportation Management Association.
 In April 2011, Capital Bikeshare administrators said they expect earned revenue to cover 50% of the system's annual operating costs.
 The District of Columbia also planned to sell advertising on Capital Bikeshare stations with the goal of raising US$500,000.

 By February 2011, Capital Bikeshare had expanded to 100 stations in the District of Columbia and 14 stations in the Pentagon City, Potomac Yard, and Crystal City neighborhoods in Arlington.
 In April 2011, it had 11,000 members and 1,100 bikes in circulation.
 In September 2011, Capital Bikeshare announced it had reached 18,000 members and one million rides in its first year of operation, doubling initial expectations.
 During the summer of 2013, riders averaged almost 300,000 rides per month.
 That means that during the peak season, each bike was being used about four times per day.
 Throughout 2013, users traveled almost 2.5 million miles and burned 100 million calories.
 The average weekly savings was calculated as $15.39; the total annual savings for the roughly 24,000 members was about $370,000.

 The National Park Service originally prohibited Capital Bikeshare stations on the property it manages, including large areas such as the National Mall.
 However, the agency later reversed itself and said that it would work to include new stations in future expansions.
 The first two of five approved Capital Bikeshare stations opened on the National Mall on March 16, 2012, shortly before the start of the 2012 National Cherry Blossom Festival.

 In 2010, an unlisted Bikeshare station was installed on the White House grounds, inaccessible to the public.
 It was removed in August 2017 at the request of the Trump Administration, and returned in September 2021 at the request of the Biden administration.

-Also in March 2012, the Arlington County government gave away 550 red Capital Bikeshare helmets and twice as many flashing safety lights as part of a promotion.
+It was removed again in July, 2025.